robskrob/code-notes/thoughtbot/weekly-iteration/nil_is_unfriendly.md

 - finished watching

+## nil is unfriendly -- three options to use instead of nil
+1. NullObject when `nil` is always handled the same way
+2. Exceptions when `nil` is always a bug
+3. Maybe when `nil` needs to be handled specially each time

 ## Why is Nil unfriendly?
 * if you chain a list of methods then you have to check for `nil` every step of the way which creates code that is hard to maintain.
 * `nil` adds no meanding.
 Does it mean, zero, unknown, invalid, bug, false ...?